 It is the ultimate goal of The Posse Foundation to develop a new kind of national leadership network—one that is truly diverse and better able to reflect the voices of all Americans.
 The Posse Foundation recognizes the immense value that veterans can bring to selective institutions of higher education, to the workforce and to the establishment of this diverse network of leaders.

 Who Should I Nominate?

 - Veterans who are leaders in their places of work, communities and families.

-- Veterans who have served at least 90 consecutive days of active duty since September 11, 2001 and have receive or will receive an honorable discharge by July 1, 2014.
+- Veterans who have served at least 90 consecutive days of active duty since September 11, 2001, and have received or will receive an honorable discharge by July 1, 2018.